afneville/afneville/README.md

 # Project Portfolio

 Hello, my name is Alexander.
 I am a second-year undergraduate Computer Science student at the University of Birmingham.
-I am currently learning about programming and software engineering, focusing on the C, C++ and Python languages.
-I am particularly interested in free and open-source software, Linux & Unix, self-hosting and Internet privacy & security.
+I am learning about programming, software engineering and system administration - working most often with the C, C++ and Python languages on a Linux platform.
+I am particularly interested in free & open-source software, Linux & Unix, self-hosting and Internet privacy & security; I enjoy discussing and learning about all of these subjects.

 [:house: afneville.com](https://afneville.com) |
 [:books: docs.afneville.com](https://docs.afneville.com) |